sy2002/QNICE-FPGA/emulator/README.md

   `CTRL+C` to end Q-TRIS.

 * Enter `help` to see the various Monitor commands and keyboard shortcuts.

+* You can for example use the `mips max` command to set the emulation speed to the maximum speed that your computer can support.
+After that, enter `speedstats on` to see how many MIPS this will mean and after that enter `run $8000` to restart Q-TRIS.
+You should now see the new MIPS at the top right corner of the VGA screen.
+After having seen the new speed, press `CTRL+C` in the terminal emulation screen to return to the emulator's `Q>` prompt.

 * Instead of loading a file from the virtual FAT32 formatted SD Card that is located in the file `qnice_disk.img` (downloaded when you first run